Netherlands–Syria relations: History

 The Netherlands and Syria formally established diplomatic relations in 1952.
 Early relations were marked by bilateral cooperation in trade, cultural exchanges, and diplomatic interactions.
 During the 20th century, diplomatic relations remained stable, though limited, due to Syria's regional alliances and the Netherlands' alignment with Western Europe and the United States.

 Diplomatic relations

 The onset of the Syrian civil war in 2011 led to a dramatic shift in the Netherlands' approach to Syria.
 Following reports of human rights abuses and conflict escalation, the Netherlands joined the European Union in condemning the Syrian government and imposed economic sanctions.
 Diplomatic relations were effectively suspended in 2012 as the Netherlands closed its embassy in Damascus.
 Since then, Dutch efforts have focused on humanitarian assistance and support for Syrian refugees.

 Syrian interests in the Netherlands are the responsibility of the Syrian Embassy in Brussels, Belgium.

 Legal proceedings

 In 2020, the Netherlands announced that it intended to hold Syria legally accountable for human rights abuses through the International Court of Justice.
 This unprecedented move marked one of the most direct confrontations between Syria and a European country on legal grounds regarding the Syrian government’s treatment of its citizens.

-Economic relations

-Economic ties between the Netherlands and Syria were modest before the civil war, primarily involving the import and export of agricultural products and machinery.
-The European Union’s sanctions, which the Netherlands supports, prohibit trade with Syrian government-affiliated entities.